In Person & Virtual

 If one or both of the muscles responsible for lifting your eyelid has weakened causing your eyelid to droop, this could be affecting your vision.

-In this case, you might want to consider ptosis repair.
+In this case, you might want to consider ptosis repair, also known as "droopy eyelid surgery".
 This type of surgery is designed to restore function to the muscles responsible for lifting your eyelids and improve your overall vision.
 Board-certified plastic surgeon Jose Rodríguez-Feliz, M.D., is a cosmetic specialist in many procedures, including eye surgery, deep plane facelifts, and deep neck contouring.
 Expect the highest quality of service from the moment you call until your final appointment.
 After nearly a decade in practice, Dr. Rodríguez-Feliz knows how to deliver the results you're looking for and restore your self-esteem.

 Eyelid ptosis refers to a condition in which the levator muscles of the upper eyelids weaken to the point that they can no longer lift the eyelids correctly.
 Causes of eyelid ptosis include genetics, congenital disease, neurological disorders, and aging.